SpiessSolution/ecg_hrv_pipeline/readme.md

 - `~data/processed/`: The location where the HRV metrics will be exported separetely for the mother and the child as Excel files.
 The segmented raw and cleaned, and identified peaks are exported as csv files.
 Finally, the parameters are exported separately for the mother and the child to allow for improved reproducibility.
 - `~reports/`: Per segment, a quality control visualization will be saved that shows the raw data as well as the cleaned data with the identified peaks.
 Finally, the parameters are exported separately for the mother and the child.

+**Note**

+Identifying and dealing with outliers as well as merging all the HRV values across subjects is not part of the normal pipeline.
+This is to be done using the notebook in `~notebooks/CleanConcatenate HRV metrics.ipynb`

 ### Customizing

 While the overall workflow (data loading, parameter specification, preprocessing, segmentation, analysis, and export) will be the same, Some adjustments might be needed to make the pipeline run for different experiment settings.
 More information on that will be provided in the section Customizing the pipeline further down below in this document.